-Deadline to submit applications for consideration for the 2018/2019 committee year is May 17, 2018.
+Deadline to submit applications for consideration for each committee year is May 13.
 Any applications received after this date will be considered for the following committee year.

 For more information, please contact Standards Enforcement.

 Public Accounting Licensing Board

 The Public Accounting Licensing Board is responsible for matters relating to public accounting licences, certificates of authorization and the practice of public accounting, including but not limited to, overseeing CPA Ontario’s licensing standards, responsibilities, functions and processes.
 The Board’s volunteer membership, composed of between five and twelve members including no less than two public representatives, are appointed for an initial term of one year, and are eligible for reappointment for a maximum of three additional three-year terms.
 Contact the Registrar’s Office for more information.

 Small and Medium Practices Advisory Committee

 The Small and Medium Practices Advisory Committee is a committee comprising volunteer practitioners who work with CPA Ontario to develop practical resources to assist small and medium practices to communicate their values and specific expertise.
-Except for the public representatives, board members shall be public accounting licensees or have held a Public Accounting Licence within the past five years.
+The committee will include up to 15 representatives from small and medium practices across Ontario, and members with and without a public accounting licence.
 For more information visit Small Practices Advisory Committee.